The sacroiliac joint is the location in the body where the pelvis and the spine connect.

 Muscles also play a key role in the function of the SI joint, so an important part of recovery for an SI joint injury involves strengthening these muscles to make sure they’re working optimally.

-Because of this, what works for one person may not work for another.
+Because of this, what works for one person versus another can be pretty individual.
 I have found that the SI joint is like a puzzle, and you must approach it intellectually in order to figure it out.

 Photo Credits: Both of the illustrations above courtesy of Wikipedia.